-How established banks can meet customers’ soaring expectations
+How established and challenger banks can meet customers’ soaring expectations

 Competition in the banking industry is cut-throat, more so than it has ever been.
 The rivalry doesn’t involve just established banks who’ve been in the business for tens or even hundreds of years.